Barham River

-The Barham River is a perennial river of the Corangamite catchment, located in the Otways region of the Australian state of Victoria.
+The Barham River is a perennial river of the Corangamite catchment, in the Otways region of the Australian state of Victoria.

 Location and features

 The Barham River rises as the West Branch of the river in the Otway Ranges near Marriner Ridge and flows generally south then east before reaching its confluence with the East Branch of the river near the locality of Paradise.
 From there, it flows directly east to its mouth at the town of Apollo Bay and empties into Bass Strait, north of Cape Otway.
 From its highest point, the river descends 481 m over its 16 km course.

 Etymology

 The river's name was first recorded by European surveyor George Smythe, and is derived from the Aboriginal word barrum or burrum, meaning "river", "junction of two rivers", or a "stony river bed".